rodinmehr/closest-pair/README.md

 It will divide points (which are sorted by their x-coord) into half.
 So we will have:
 Left and Right points
 it will recursively call the function till find the minimum pair of left and right The most tricky part is in combining these two.
 In this case we will make a hypothetical strip around the middle point and search for the potential points that might be our real pair.
+So another sort base on their y-coord and we will search. *The important thing is that we don't need to check all of them and it suffice to check only a constant points (believed to be less than 6 points).